trin5tensa/moviedb/gui_handlers/readme.txt

 M2-Movies-2024/gui_handlers/handlers.py
 This started life as a simple copy of M2-Movies-2024/handlers.py.
-Code will be deleted from here as its functionality is migrated to guidatabase.py
+Functions will be removed after refactoring into guidatabase.py

 M2-Movies-2024/gui_handlers/guidatabase.py
-This is the new primary handler for managing GUI and database interactions.
+This will be the new handler for GUI and database interactions.

 M2-Movies-2024/gui_handlers/moviebagfacade.py
-This is subclass of moviebag with constructor methods which create a MovieBag() using the obsolescent typed dicts from the config module.
+This will have functions which can convert between the new style MovieBag objects and the variety of old style TypedDict objects.
 It will become obsolete itself as soon as the GUI modules are upgraded to use movie bags.